Forex Technical Analysis & Forecast: EUR/USD, GBP/USD, USD/CHF, USD/JPY, AUD/USD, USD/RUB, Gold, Brent

 BRENT

-Brent is moving inside a wide consolidation range; it has already reached the downside border of the Triangle pattern.
-Possibly, the price may fall towards 53.00 and complete this correctional wave.
-Later, in our opinion, the market may resume growing with the local target at 59.90.
+Brent is being corrected towards 54.48.
+Possibly, today the price may form the fourth structure of this correction to return to 55.99.
+Later, in our opinion, the market may form the fifth one with the target at 54.48.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex LP bears no responsibility for trading results based on trading recommendations described in these analytical reviews.